ntader/MasterEquationSheet/README.md

 The master sheet can be downloaded from [here](https://github.com/ntader/MasterEquationSheet/releases/tag/Master) or it can be viewed in-browser [here](https://github.com/ntader/MasterEquationSheet/blob/main/Master%20Sheet.pdf).

 ## Looking forward
 * Ideally, this *could* become a hub for subject specific cheat-sheets/equation sheets (I.e. Calc I,II, Physics I, etc).
 However, I am just one writer and there are already a fair amount of good subject specific sheets out there.
-If you feel like a subject could use a sheet that doesn't have one yet, please leave a [suggestion](https://docs.google.com/forms/d/e/1FAIpQLSf_Ul6LK3SoAwD1fWSKSIAGPCY3ctJZWpWQhVekjFJ4Jq8fMA/viewform?usp=sf_link).
+If you feel like a subject could use a sheet that doesn't have one yet, please leave a [suggestion](https://docs.google.com/forms/d/e/1FAIpQLSf_Ul6LK3SoAwD1fWSKSIAGPCY3ctJZWpWQhVekjFJ4Jq8fMA/viewform?usp=sf_link) (you can also create a comment through github, which will probably get to me faster).
 Once enough suggestions are received (and time is available) the committee and/or I will begin working on it.

 ## FAQ